IBarberoGarcia/YOLO_bulldozer_detection/README.md

 Path to crop file can be '0' if no cropping is required.
 The format of the croping file is Y_min, Y_max, X_min, X_max, a subimage will be created for each line in the document.
 An example of the document can be found in demo_dataset/crop_file.txt.
+It is recommended to maintain an overlap of 20 pixels while cropping.

 Example for demo dataset: